lengefeldlab.com

 Assistant Professor

-Jette is a Assistant Professor at the University of Helsinki (Finland) since 2021 and at the Karolinska Institutet (Sweden) since in 2023.
+Jette became an Assistant Professor at the University of Helsinki (Finland) in 2021 and the Karolinska Institutet (Sweden) in 2023.
+She was awarded the competitive ERC Starting Grant in 2024.

 jette.lengefeld@helsinki.fi